dotnet/docs-maui/docs/user-interface/controls/swipeview.md

 ## Custom swipe items

 Custom swipe items can be defined with the `SwipeItemView` type.
-The `SwipeItemView` class derives from the `ContentView` class, and adds the following properties:
+The `SwipeItemView` class derives from the <xref:Microsoft.Maui.Controls.ContentView> class, and adds the following properties:

 - `Command`, of type `ICommand`, which is executed when a swipe item is tapped.
 - `CommandParameter`, of type `object`, which is the parameter that's passed to the `Command`.